Karma's World: Clothing

 In February 2022, FIT's Design and Technology Lab (DTech) announced a deal with Karma's World Entertainment and 9 Story to create a 50-piece fashion set for children which was inspired by the series, including dresses, jackets, and footwear.
 9 Story called it a "unique partnership."
 Essence called it a "fashion-forward" collection, while one of the designers, Hawwaa Ibrahim, said they were grateful for the opportunity to apply their skills.

 Other merchandise

 9 Story and Karma's World Entertainment have announced planned expansions of the franchise beyond books, toys, and clothing.
 In November 2021, 9 Story noted that the franchise would be expanded to bags, backpacks, consumer electronics, skateboards, and other materials.

 Reception

 The series has been received positively.
 Joly Herman of Common Sense Media described the series as "top-shelf", saying that it has "creative, fully fleshed-out characters" and has the characters artfully face "heartfelt, complex issues."
 Herman also argued that the series is "full of empowering moments" and said that it uses art to "inspire, empower, and elevate through storytelling," calling it an excellent series for "young tweens."
 Claretta Bellamy of NBC News stated that the show's second season tackles challenges such as personal space and body shaming in a way that "both entertains and allows for kids to comprehend."

+Lynnette Nicholas of Parents listed the series among seven other kids series that "celebrate Black history and culture," stating that it centers "Black family joy, creativity, confidence, and Black girlhood", describing the series writing by Halcyon Person as "genuine and authentic", and pointed to the series highlight hip hop, with episodes focusing on pride in a person's identity, community, friendship, and personal courage.
+Bethonie Butler of Washington Post noted that the series is steeped "in curriculum as they are in hip-hop culture", pointed to the episode "Hair Comes Trouble" focusing on microaggressions related to the hair of the main character, Karma, and said that the series joins The Proud Family, Doc McStuffins, Ada Twist, Scientist, and Hair Love in "increasing representation in children's animation."

+D'Shonda Brown of Essence also focused on the same episode as Butler, noting that in the episode Karma's friends question her about her hair bonnet and touch her hair, and saying that in the series, Karma navigates through life as a "young Black girl while facing relevant topics such as friendship, bullying, and school".
+Animation World Network noted how the series focuses on "racial profiling, body shaming, and microaggression among best friends."

+Karma Bridges, who the character Karma was based on, later told WSB Radio that she had seen the show's impact on people, with viewers confiding to her that their daughters loved the show, and that she saw "little girls dressing up as Karma for Halloween.".
+In the Internet, people think that Karma's rapping is embarrassing.